ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/Deep Dive into EarthCODE.md

 Metadata describing datasets (Products) is published using the **SpatioTemporal Asset Catalog (STAC)** specification.
 Workflows and experiments are described using the **OGC API - Records** standard.
 These two metadata models are connected by references.
 The Open Science Catalog is also integrated with EarthCODE's computing infrastructure.
 Users with appropriate access—such as NoR-sponsored compute—can reproduce experiments directly from the catalog.
 This means running the same workflow with the same input and configuration on a compatible platform, enabling reproducible results.

 The catalog acts as both a registry of published research artifacts and an operational gateway for executing FAIR experiments across federated EO platforms.
-More information about the catalog and how it works can be found at [Data - Discovering Resources in The EarthCODE Catalog)](../Technical%20Documentation/Data/Discovering%20Resources%20in%20The%20EarthCODE%20Catalog)
+More information about the catalog and how it works can be found at [Data - Discovering Resources in The Open Science Catalog)](../Technical%20Documentation/Data/Discovering%20Resources%20in%20The%20EarthCODE%20Catalog)

 ### How EarthCODE is FAIR